 - Gently give yourself a scalp massage with the warm oil (your hair will be so soft the following day!).
 You can lightly rub oil on your face, neck, even inside the ears and nose.

 - Once your whole body is lathered, let the oil sink into the skin for about 20 minutes.
 This is a great time to pull up your favorite guided meditation and settle in.

 - After about 20 minutes take a warm shower to remove any excess oil on the top of the skin.
 Don’t scrub or loofa here, just gently rinse.
 Most oils have gentle anti-microbial properties so you don’t need any soap on top of the oil.
 After you’ve removed the oil towel off and bask in all the self love you just gave yourself!

 What type of oil is right for me?

 For abhyanga you want to use organic food grade oils because Ayurveda teaches us that everything you put on your skin will be ingested into your body.
-Once you find an oil you love, you can stick with it.
+Once you find an oil you love, you can stick with it year round (this is my personal fave all year long) or switch it up with the seasons.
 General rule of thumb for oils is as follows:

-- Winter: use a heavy and warming oil like sesame oil or mustard oil.
+- Winter: use a heavy and warming oil like refined sesame oil or a vata massage oil.

-- Spring: use a neutral oil like almond oil or sunflower oil.
-Once you feel warmer temps enter switch to coconut or mustard oil.
+- Spring: use a neutral oil such as almond oil, sunflower oil or kapha massage oil.

-- Summer: use a cooling oil like coconut oil.
+- Summer: use a cooling oil like coconut oil or pitta massage oil.
 The summer is the one time of the year when abhyanga may be less desirable, it’s ok to skip it!